Improving Underwater Acoustic Classification Through Learnable Gabor Filter Convolution and Attention Mechanisms: Results and Discussion

 The analysis of \emph{Task 2} aims to address the open discussions about the lack of distinctiveness between the group classifications from \emph{Task 3}.
 Since the training and test datasets contain the same recordings, the taxonomy of classes can be better explored.
 Additionally, using consecutive audio segments, rather than the overlapping ones from \emph{Task 1}, mitigates the data leakage problem.
-The results presented in \tableref{table:baseline_tasks} show the performance of the classifiers for \emph{Task 2}, which yielded accuracy levels between those observed in \emph{Tasks 1} and \emph{3}.
+The classification results in \tableref{table:baseline_tasks} are complemented by the confusion matrix for \emph{Task 2} using the GSE ResNeXt model in \figureref{fig:confusion_matrix}, which highlights the distribution of correct and misclassified samples across classes. \emph{Task 2} achieved accuracy levels between those observed in \emph{Tasks 1} and \emph{3}.
 The latent space representations obtained for this task are also intermediate between those of \emph{Tasks 1} and \emph{3}, exhibiting a moderate level of class separation with some overlap at the boundaries, while still maintaining a complex overall structure.
 The middle region of the latent space shows intersection of classes, suggesting the similar conclusions obtained for \emph{Task 3} about the taxonomy.
 The smaller standard deviation between folds also suggest that there is a smaller impact of the folds division in the final result.
 It points out that when using the same recordings, thereby the same ships, for training and test, the results are more consistent, therefore the distributions between the subsets are similar even without data leakage.
 This consistency is fundamental to compare the results obtained on different pipelines, alleviating dataset biases in the classification results.